In this article, we’re going to review what exactly MCT is, how it can help you, and the difference between MCT oil and powder as a supplement.

 - Coconut oil: More than 60%

 While rich in MCTs, the composition of each of these sources varies.
 Coconut oil, for example, is made up of all four types of MCTs plus a small amount of LCTs.

 MCT oil is a supplement taken that contains a highly concentrated amount of MCTs and is made through a process called fractionation.
-This essentially involves the extraction and isolation of the MCTs from sources like palm kernel or coconut oil.
+This mainly involves the extraction and isolation of the MCTs from sources like palm kernel or coconut oil.